interTwin-eu/itwinai/docs/docs/How-to-use-this-software.md

 nav_order: 2
 ---

-This guide provides a detailed explanation on how to use the AI/ML workflow tool, developed in the context of interTwin.

-**Target audience**: anyone aiming to simplify MLOps for their digital twin (DT) use case/project.
+# How to use this software
+{: .no_toc }

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

+---

+This guide provides a detailed explanation on how to use the AI/ML workflow tool, developed in the context of interTwin.

+**Target audience**: anyone aiming to simplify MLOps for their digital twin (DT) use case/project.

 ## 1. Clone this repo